 On March 9, 2017, PCPD Capital Limited ("PCPD Capital"), an indirect wholly-owned subsidiary of the Company, issued US\$570 million 4.75 per cent guaranteed notes ("Notes") due 2022, which are listed on the Singapore Exchange Securities Trading Limited.
-The Notes are irrevocably and unconditionally guaranteed by the Company and rank pari passu with all other outstanding unsecured and unsubordinated obligations of PCPD Capital and the Company.
+On October 3, 2019, further guaranteed notes (the "Further Notes") of US\$130 million was issued by PCPD Capital.
+The Notes and the Further Notes are irrevocably and unconditionally guaranteed by the Company and rank pari passu with all other outstanding unsecured and unsubordinated obligations of PCPD Capital and the Company.